itsjustlife/dimmi/ARKHIVE/Who/Individuals/Philosophers_Thinkers/Confucius_Philosopher.md

+MIND: Confucianism
-MIND: Confucianism; WHEN: 6th c.
-BCE; WHERE: China
+WHEN: 6th c.
+BCE
+WHERE: China